Tom Westman: Heroes vs. Villains

-In the show's 20th season, Westman participated on the Heroes tribe.
-He had discovered several chickens on Day One, which all of his tribe was able to surround and catch.
+In Survivor: Heroes vs. Villains, the series's twentieth season, Westman was cast into the Heroes tribe.
 At the beginning of the game, he made an alliance with Colby Donaldson and fellow Palau contestant Stephenie LaGrossa.
 The tribe beat the Villains at the first reward challenge, but lost at immunity.
-On Day Three, Westman and the rest of the tribe voted out Jessica "Sugar" Kiper because of her emotions and her weakness.
-After going to Tribal Council a second time, he was one of only three people who attempted to vote out Amanda Kimmel, but failed to do so when LaGrossa was voted out.
-He later found the hidden immunity idol at the Heroes campsite and thus got a target on his back.
+On Day Three, Westman and the rest of the tribe voted out Jessica "Sugar" Kiper.
+After going to Tribal Council a second time, he was one of only three people who attempted to vote out Amanda Kimmel.
+Before voting, Heroes member James Clement (Survivor: China and Survivor: Micronesia) verbally attacked LaGrossa over her performance at the immunity challenge and her alliance with Westman.
+(Note: Leslie Snyder of The Dallas Morning News attributed James Clement's inability "to listen to" J.T.
+Thomas (Survivor: Tocantins) to the Heroes' loss at the second tribal immunity challenge.
+Snyder noted Clement's willingness to, on the contrary, still hold Stephenie LaGrossa responsible.)
+Westman and Donaldson defended LaGrossa, who then became the second contestant eliminated.

+Westman later found the hidden immunity idol at the Heroes campsite and thus got a target on his back.
 At the fourth Tribal Council (third for the Heroes), he played the idol which negated three votes cast against him, sending Cirie Fields home instead.
 After James Clement had injured his leg at the following reward challenge, Westman attempted to ensure the elimination of Clement.
-After losing their fourth immunity challenge, Westman again attempted to vote out Kimmel, however the Heroes tribe elected to keep her and Clement over Westman, and he was voted out 5–2.
+After losing their fourth immunity challenge, Westman attempted to vote out Clement, but the Heroes tribe elected to keep Clement over Westman, and he was voted out 5–2.

 Reception

-Westman played Survivor for a combined total of 53 days.
+Westman was labeled in 2005 by the TV Guide magazine one of the "Sexiest Men" on television.
 In 2011, he was officially inducted into the Xfinity "Survivor Hall of Fame," alongside Cook Islands castaway Ozzy Lusth and Panama contestant Cirie Fields.

-In a 2015 interview, host Jeff Probst declared Westman to be one of his top ten favorite Survivor winners ever, and one of his top six favorite male winners.
+In a 2015 Parade magazine article, host Jeff Probst named Westman one of his top ten all-time favorite Survivor winners and one of his top six all-time favorite male winners.